uli28/ng-dev/labs/L6-state/readme.md

 # Reactive Programming and State Management

 In this lab we will implement a Side Menu and a global Loading Indicator using RxJS and Stateful Services.
+In order to achieve this we will use the [Angular Material Sidenav](https://material.angular.io/components/sidenav/overview).
+The Sidenav will be controlled by the [BreakpointObserver](https://material.angular.io/cdk/layout/overview) from the Material CDK.

 ![menu](_images/menu.jpg)